CarlViggo/FetchFinancialsExcel/examples/README.md

 - The sample file contains major US stocks that should work with most EODHD subscriptions
 - Processing time depends on your API subscription and number of workers
 - Results will vary based on current market data and availability

+## License

+Examples and the package are provided under the PolyForm Noncommercial License 1.0.0.
+Commercial use is prohibited.
+See the repository `LICENSE` file or https://polyformproject.org/licenses/noncommercial/1.0.0/ for details.